Application of Multiple Fourier-Legendre Series to Implementation of Strong Exponential Milstein and Wagner-Platen Methods for Non-Commutative Semilinear Stochastic Partial Differential Equations: Introduction

 It is well-known that one of the effective approaches to the construction of high-order strong numerical methods (with respect to the temporal discretization) for stochastic partial differential equations (SPDEs) is based on the Taylor formula in Banach spaces and exponential formula for the mild solution of SPDEs \cite{1}-\cite{6}.
 A significant step in this direction was made in \cite{2}, \cite{3}, where the exponential Milstein and Wagner--Platen methods for semilinear SPDEs were constructed.
 Under the appropriate conditions \cite{2}, \cite{3} these methods have strong orders of convergence $1.0-\varepsilon$ and $1.5-\varepsilon$ correspondingly (where $\varepsilon$ is an arbitrary small posilive real number) with respect to the temporal discretization.

-An important feature of the mentioned numerical methods is the presence in them the so-called iterated stochastic Ito integrals with respect to the infinite-dimensional $Q$-Wiener process \cite{7}.
+An important feature of the mentioned numerical methods is the presence in them of the so-called iterated stochastic integrals with respect to the infinite-dimensional $Q$-Wiener process \cite{7}.
 The problem of numerical modeling of these stochastic integrals was solved in \cite{2}, \cite{3} for the case when special commutativity conditions are fulfilled.

-If the mentioned commutativity conditions are not fulfilled, which often corresponds to SPDEs in numerous applications, the numerical simulation of iterated stochastic Ito integrals with respect to the infinite-dimensional $Q$-Wiener process becomes much more difficult.
-Note that the exponential Milstein scheme \cite{2} contains the iterated stochastic Ito integrals of multiplicities 1 and 2 with respect to the infinite-dimensional $Q$-Wiener process while the exponential Wagner--Platen scheme \cite{3} contains the mentioned stochastic integrals of multiplicities 1 to 3.
-In \cite{8} two methods of the mean-square approximation of iterated stochastic Ito integrals from the Milstein scheme \cite{2} have been considered.
+If the mentioned commutativity conditions are not fulfilled, which often corresponds to SPDEs in numerous applications, the numerical simulation of iterated stochastic integrals with respect to the infinite-dimensional $Q$-Wiener process becomes much more difficult.
+Note that the exponential Milstein scheme \cite{2} contains the iterated stochastic integrals of multiplicities 1 and 2 with respect to the infinite-dimensional $Q$-Wiener process and the exponential Wagner--Platen scheme \cite{3} contains the mentioned stochastic integrals of multiplicities 1 to 3.
+In \cite{8} two methods of the mean-square approximation of iterated stochastic integrals from the Milstein scheme \cite{2} have been considered.
 Note that the mean-square error of approximation of these stochastic integrals consists of two components \cite{8}.
-The first component is related with the finite-dimentional approximation of the infinite-dimentional $Q$-Wiener process while the second one is connected with the approximation of iterated stochastic Ito integrals with respect to the scalar standard Brownian motions.
-In the author's publications \cite{9}, \cite{arxiv-20} the problem of the mean-square approximation of iterated stochastic Ito integrals with respect to the infinite-dimensional $Q$-Wiener process in the sense of second component of approximation error (see above) has been solved at least at the principial level for arbitraty multiplicity $k$ ($k\in\mathbb{N}$) of stochastic integrals.
-More precisely, in \cite{9}, \cite{arxiv-20} the method of generalized multiple Fourier series \cite{11}-\cite{arxiv-25} for iterated stochastic Ito integrals with respect to the scalar standard Brownian motions was adapted for the case of iterated stochastic Ito integrals with respect to the infinite-dimensional $Q$-Wiener process (in the sense of second component of the approximation error).
+The first component is related with the finite-dimentional approximation of the infinite-dimentional $Q$-Wiener process while the second one is connected with the approximation of iterated It\^{o} stochastic integrals with respect to the scalar standard Brownian motions.
+In the author's publications \cite{9}, \cite{arxiv-20}, \cite{24a}, \cite{24aa} the problem of the mean-square approximation of iterated stochastic integrals with respect to the infinite-dimensional $Q$-Wiener process in the sense of second component of approximation error (see above) has been solved for an arbitrary multiplicity $k$ ($k\in\mathbb{N}$) of stochastic integrals.
+More precisely, in \cite{9}, \cite{arxiv-20} (also see \cite{24a}, \cite{24aa}) the method of generalized multiple Fourier series \cite{11}-\cite{arxiv-25} for the approximation of iterated It\^{o} stochastic integrals with respect to the scalar standard Brownian motions was adapted for iterated stochastic integrals with respect to the infinite-dimensional $Q$-Wiener process (in the sense of second component of the approximation error).